armenian sini kufteh (kibbeh bil sineya)

 potato kofte turkish recipe":

-Vegan version using sweet potato instead of meat.
+Vegan version of bulgur bombs using sweet potato instead of meat.